Culture, Food, and Rocky Mountain Views Beckon Visitors to Denver

 Tips: Adjusting to the altitude can be tricky, you can easily be dehydrated.
 Be sure to drink lots of water.
-If you plan on drinking while you are there, know that effect that alcohol has on you can be intensified for the same reason.
+If you plan on drinking while you are there, drinking alcohol effects can be intensified.

 Getting There (and Getting Around)

 If you are flying into the Denver airport getting to your hotel is simple.
 There is a taxi, Lyft and bus service but there is also a fantastic lite rail train service that will get you downtown in thirty minutes.
 Once you are there pick up a free bus on 16th street and explore the city.